alexander-marquardt/es_local_indexer/README.md

 ```

 # Ensure Elasticsearch is installed and running
 This code will send data to a locally running Elasticsearch instance.
-It assumes that the server is running at localhost:9200 (you can change this in globals.py if necessary).
+It assumes that the Elasticsearch server is running at localhost:9200 (you can change this in globals.py if necessary).

 Installing and executing Elasticsearch is outside of the scope of this readme.

 # Ingesting local documents data into Elasticsearch
-For demonstration purposes, you may download offline Elasticsearch documentation in html form from: https://github.com/elastic/built-docs.
-Once you have downloaded the documents, they are ready for ingestion into Elasticsearch.
+For demonstration purposes, you may download offline Elasticsearch documentation in html form from https://github.com/elastic/built-docs.
+Once you have downloaded the documentation, the html documents are ready for ingestion into Elasticsearch.

-In order to ingest these documents, execute the following command replacing PATH_TO_DOCS with the location of the documents that you wish to ingest, and INDEX_NAME with the name of the Elasticsearch index that will contain the information that has been ingested from the documents:
+In order to ingest the html documents, execute the following command replacing PATH_TO_DOCS with the path to the documentation directory, and INDEX_NAME with the name of the Elasticsearch index that will ingest the html from each page:
 ```
 python3 indexing_app.py -p PATH_TO_DOCS -i INDEX_NAME
 ```